josephpipitone/nodejs-crypto-tracker/README.md

 ## Notes

-- Price data is cached locally for prediction analysis
+- Price data is cached locally at 4-hour intervals for slope analysis
 - Twitter API has rate limits; sentiment analysis may be limited
 - Slope analysis improves with more historical data (run the app regularly to build history)
 - Without a valid Twitter Bearer Token, sentiment analysis will show errors but prices and slope analysis will still work